-If there is one idea, strategy, or word of advice I can give, it is this:
+If there is one idea, strategy, or word of advice about goal setting techniques I can give, it is this:

 No one has gained significant success without having specific goals and a step-by-step plan for achieving them.